 - Diabetes.
-A woman who had diabetes before getting pregnant can reduce the risk of congenital heart defects by carefully controlling blood sugar before and during pregnancy.
-Diabetes that develops during pregnancy (gestational diabetes) generally doesn't increase a baby's risk of developing a heart defect.
+Careful control of blood sugar before and during pregnancy can reduce the risk of congenital heart defects in the baby.
+Diabetes that develops during pregnancy (gestational diabetes) generally doesn't increase a baby's risk of heart defects.

 Medications.
 Certain medications taken during pregnancy may cause birth defects, including congenital heart defects.
-Give your doctor a complete list of medications you take before trying to become pregnant.
+Give your health care provider a complete list of medications you take before trying to become pregnant.

-Medications known to increase the risk of congenital heart defects include thalidomide (Thalomid), angiotensin-converting enzyme (ACE) inhibitors, statins, the acne medication isotretinoin (Absorica, Amnesteem, others), some epilepsy drugs and certain anxiety drugs.
+Medications known to increase the risk of congenital heart defects include thalidomide (Thalomid), angiotensin-converting enzyme (ACE) inhibitors, statins, the acne medication isotretinoin (Myorisan, Zenatane, others), some epilepsy drugs and certain anxiety drugs.

 - Drinking alcohol during pregnancy.
 Drinking alcohol during pregnancy increases the risk of congenital heart defects.

 - Smoking.
 If you smoke, quit.
 Smoking during pregnancy increases the risk of a congenital heart defect in the baby.

 - Family history and genetics.
 Congenital heart defects sometimes run in families (are inherited) and may be associated with a genetic syndrome.
-Many children with an extra 21st chromosome (Down syndrome) have heart defects.
+Many children with an extra 21st chromosome (Down syndrome) have congenital heart defects.
 A missing piece (deletion) of genetic material on chromosome 22 also causes heart defects.

 - Congestive heart failure.
 This serious complication may develop in babies who have a significant heart defect.
 Signs of congestive heart failure include rapid breathing, often with gasping breaths, and poor weight gain.

 - Stroke.
 Although uncommon, some children with congenital heart defects are at increased risk of stroke due to blood clots traveling through a hole in the heart and on to the brain.

 - Mental health disorders.
-Some children with congenital heart defects may feel insecure or develop anxiety or stress because of their size, activity restrictions or learning difficulties.
-Talk to your child's doctor if you're concerned about your child's mental health.
+Some children with congenital heart defects may develop anxiety or stress because of developmental delays, activity restrictions or learning difficulties.
+Talk to your child's provider if you're concerned about your child's mental health.